alexfernandez/alexfernandez.github.io/2026/avis-lxxx.md

 ![Journey on a Winkel-Trippel map, easily my favourite projection.](pics/avis-lxxx-proposed-trajectory.jpg "An eliptical map shows the blue line going around the world.")

-At 800 km/day it would take 51 days,
-or just above 7 weeks.
+At 800 km/day the full trip would take 51 days, or just above 7 weeks.

 ## Height